 The federal anti-kickback law has been interpreted broadly by courts, the OIG and administrative bodies.
 Because of the federal statutes, broad scope, federal regulations establish certain safe harbors from liability.
 Safe harbors exist for certain properly reported discounts received from vendors, certain investment interest, and certain properly disclosed payments made by vendors to group purchasing organizations, as well as for other transactions or relationships.
 In late 1999, HHS adopted final rules revising the discount safe harbor to protect certain rebates.
-Because this revision is fairly recent, the quidance on how the safe harbor revision will be interpreted is not fully developed.
+Because this revision is fairly recent, the guidance on how the safe harbor revision will be interpreted is not fully developed.
 Nonetheless, a practice that does not fall within a safe harbor is not necessarily unlawful, but may be subject to scrutiny and challenge.
 In the absence of an applicable exception or safe harbor, a violation of the statute may occur even if only one purpose of a payment arrangement is to induce patient referrals or purchases.
 Among the practices that have been identified by the OIG as potentially improper under the statute are certain "product conversion programs" in which benefits are given by drug manufacturers to pharmacists or physicians for changing a prescription (or recommending or requesting such a change) from one drug to another.
-Anti-kickback laws have been cited as a partial basis, along with state consumer protection laws, for investigations and multi-state settlements relating to financial incentives $% \left(\frac{1}{2}\right) =\left(\frac{1}{2}\right) \left(\frac{1}{2}\right) \left($ provided by drug manufacturers to retail pharmacies in connection with such programs.
+Anti-kickback laws have been cited as a partial basis, along with state consumer protection laws, for investigations and multi-state settlements relating to financial incentives provided by drug manufacturers to retail pharmacies in connection with such

 Certain governmental entities have commenced investigations of PBM companies and other companies having dealings with the PBM industry and have identified issues concerning selection of drug formularies, therapeutic substitution programs and discounts or rebates from prescription drug manufacturers.
 Additionally, at least one state has filed a lawsuit concerning similar issues against a health plan.
 To date, we have not been the subject of any such investigation or suit and have not received subpoenas or been requested to produce documents for any such investigation or suit.
-However, there can be no assurance that we will not receive subpoenas or be requested to produce documents in pending investigations or litigations in the future.
+However, we may, in the future, receive subpoenas or be requested to produce documents in pending investigations or litigations in the future.